ocaml-flambda/flambda-backend/jane/doc/extensions/_02-unboxed-types/intro.md

 The compiler will represent this type with a block where the fields are in the order `x`, `z`, `w`, `y`.

-The reordering is invisible to source-level ocaml programs that don't use unsafe features, but can be relevant when writing C bindings or OCaml code that depends on the runtime representation of values.
+The reordering is invisible to source-level OCaml programs that don't use unsafe features, but can be relevant when writing C bindings or OCaml code that depends on the runtime representation of values.
 It is stable in the sense that it never changes the relative order of two values, or of two non-values.
 Immediates